Published 9th January 2019

 Anxiety UK has a great pool of self-help resources.
 They also have a Digital Online Therapy Service.
 Visit https://www.anxietyuk.org.uk/ for more information.

 If you are caring for someone and feel that you need support please contact us here at Carers Matter Norfolk.
-You can call one of our advisers on 0800 0831148, contact us via the Live Chat facility on our website or visit The Pod on our website to access our online community.
+You can call one of our advisers on 0800 0831148, contact us via the Live Chat facility on our website.